mgutz/mapper/README.md

 2. Models - A model uses one or more DAO adding business logic, validations as needed.
 3. Resources or Services - This layer should only use models never DAO.

-On more complex projects where tables might be better off in Redis for example, insert a Repository layer between DAO and models to insulate models completely from low-level data access.
+On a more complex project where a few tables might be better stored in Redis for example, insert a Repository layer between DAO and models to insulate models completely from low-level data access.